 At times in their lives, many people wonder if they’ve developed a dependency on alcohol.
 Recreational drinking may become a frantic compulsion.
 Suddenly, you can’t function without reaching for the bottle.
 Signs of alcohol abuse are prevalent—there’s a fixation on where to get that next drink, despite growing problems caused by the excess.

 And with increased tolerance, someone struggling with alcohol addiction needs to drink more to feel the same effects.
 Once you recognize alcohol addiction and the symptoms or signs of alcoholism, you should know that steady, supportive help is available.
-Alcohol addiction treatment moves people toward more functional, fulfilling lives.
+Our alcohol rehab in Atlanta moves people toward more functional, fulfilling lives.

 Alcohol Addiction Symptoms